- What's the problem with gambling?

-- They are mostly private entities with more than 50 employees - consequently, all of the medium and large companies in the betting industry have to comply with new regulations.
+- They are mostly private entities with more than 50 employees - consequently, all the medium and large companies in the betting industry have to comply with new regulations.

 - The Directive clearly states that safety measures regarding whistleblowing have to be taken according to the company's size and its risks.
 And there are plenty of risks when it comes to gambling and betting identified by the EU.
-Regardless of the state regulations regarding these industries, companies have to track if the comply with certain requirements:
+Regardless of the state regulations regarding these industries, companies have to track if they comply with certain requirements: